 Nintendo has recently released its schedule for this year's Electronic Entertainment Expo, held June 7 - 13 at the Los Angeles Convention Center.
 Tickets are still available for any hard-core gamers or media experts who want to attend.
 Nintendo will allow attendees to test out demo versions of games.
-Hopefully that will include Pokémon Sword and Shield, but nothing has been confirmed so far.
+Hopefully that will include Pokémon Sword (opens in new tab) and Shield (opens in new tab), but nothing has been confirmed so far.
 We've listed everything we know along with what we hope to learn this year.

 - Super Smash Bros.
 Ultimate and Splatoon 2 World Championships 2019